KEYS TO THE COVEN

 A Hellfire Universe Romantic Urban Fantasy

 She’s a witch who doesn’t believe in magic.
 He’s a demon who doesn’t believe in purchasing souls.
-Get ready for Keys to the Coven, a spicy urban fantasy where karma is power, sex is karma, and it isn’t who you know but whose soul you own that matters.
+Welcome to Keys to the Coven, a sizzling urban fantasy where karma is power, sex is karma, and it isn’t who you know but whose soul you own that matters.

 To become a demon, you must die in complete and utter despair.
 Three hundred years ago, Max passed that test with flying colors and joined the afterlife resolving never again to have innocent blood on his hands.
 Now Max has been given the job of breaking a young witch’s family curse.
 But what she doesn’t know, what Max can’t bring himself to tell her, is that completing his mission almost certainly means her death.